-Because of their strength of intuition, many INFJs report feeling like aliens in the world.
-One INFJ described her experience as a constant feeling of deja vu.
+Because of their strength of intuition (and commensurate detachment from physical reality), many INFJs report feeling like aliens in the world.
+One INFJ described her experience as “a perpetual sense of deja vu.”
 Others report feelings of disembodiment.
-The fact is that many INFJs (and INTJs) seem to experience the world and their bodies differently than other types do.
-It is therefore not uncommon for INFJs or others to occasionally question their sanity.
+The fact is that many INFJs (and INTJs) seem to experience the world and their bodies quite differently than other types do.
+It is therefore not uncommon for INFJs to question their own sanity.

 INFJs see two people in everyone.
-They see the public persona, the outer shell, that everyone else sees.
-But more importantly, their Ni provides a deeper sense or impression people, penetrating appearances and reading hidden motives and intentions.
-Rightly or not, INFJs often feel they can see people more clearly than those people can see themselves.
+They see the public persona, the outer shell, which everyone else sees.
+But more important, their Ni provides a deeper sense or impression of people, penetrating appearances and revealing hidden motives and intentions.
+Consequently, INFJs often feel they can see people more clearly than those people can see themselves.

 INFJ Personality Type Development & Functional Stack

 INFJs’ functional stack is composed of the following functions:

 Tertiary: Introverted Thinking (Ti)

 INFJs’ personality type development can be broadly conceived according to three phases:

 Early in life, INFJs are characterized by the development and dominance of their Introverted Intuition (Ni).
 Since they are Introverts, they may also show significant development of their second function, Extraverted Feeling (Fe), which can serve as a useful extraverted tool for navigating the outside world.
 The Ni-Fe function pair allows INFJs to make and express judgments.
 INFJs are particularly well-equipped to read and evaluate people, including their underlying motives.